ReactTraining/react-workshop/app-react-router-framework/LESSONS/02-loaders/lecture/NOTES.md

 ## Products

 - Teach the basics of loaders
-- Show how to use TypeScript with loader data and `useLoaderData`
+- Show how to use TypeScript with loader data

 ```ts
 // These are same